-Now that we’ve answered the question “is it necessary to cut German Shepherd nails?” and looked at some of the benefits of doing so, let’s take a look at how to actually do it.
+Now that we’ve answered the question “is it necessary to cut German Shepherd nails?” and looked at some of the benefits of doing so even for the german shepherd dachshund mix, let’s take a look at how to actually do it.
 Here’s a step-by-step guide:

 Step One: Gather Your Supplies